frictionlessdata/datapackage/content/docs/standard/table-schema.md

 The `version` property stores the version of the schema, as for [Data Package](https://datapackage.org/specifications/data-package/#version).
-If not specified the schema inherits from the data package.
+If not specified the schema inherits from the data package if distributed in a data package descriptor.

 #### `contributors`